 5 Causes Of A False Negative Pregnancy Test

-Often, a negative result on a test after missing the first few days of your period does not necessarily indicate pregnancy, especially if you have irregular cycles.
+A negative result on a test after missing the first few days of your period does not necessarily indicate pregnancy, especially if you have irregular cycles.
 So, unless you’re experiencing other pregnancy symptoms or instinctively feel that you may be pregnant, the test might just be right.

 However, here are five of the most common reasons why you may test negative even after a missed period.